-This is the highest public sign-up bonus I’ve seen for a Chase small business card.
-And this card follows the recent launch of the Chase Sapphire Reserve card, which has seen overwhelming demand!
+This is the highest public welcome bonus we’ve seen for a Chase small business card, and the highest current bonus of any Chase Ultimate Rewards earning card!

-I’ll tell you about the perks of this card.
-And explain if you should submit an Ink Business Preferred application.
+We’ll share all the perks of this card.
+And help you decide if you should apply for the Ink Business Preferred.

 - 3X Chase Ultimate Rewards points for every $1 you spend on travel, shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year)

 - 1X Chase Ultimate Rewards points on all other purchases